simoncen/Partner-Video-Chat-App/README.md

-# Getting Started with Partner Video Chat App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Check out the live chat app at https://partner-video-chat.netlify.app/.

-## App Overview
+## Partner Video Chat App Project Description

 Functionality:
 * Enable your camera and audio when you enter the website.
 * Enter your username for the app at the main screen.